joshcarp/docs.buf.build/docs/reference/internal-compiler.md

 [`FileDescriptorSet`][filedescriptorset]s suitable for stub generation.

-Additionally, there are many situations outside of stub generation that rely on a proper Protobuf parsing, such as [linting](../lint/overview.md) and [breaking change detection](../breaking/overview.md).
+Additionally, there are many situations outside of stub generation that rely on proper Protobuf parsing, such as [linting](../lint/overview.md) and [breaking change detection](../breaking/overview.md).
 All existing Protobuf tooling has gone one of two routes: